-In this post, you will get Journey to the end of the earth question answers of Rajasthan board class 12.
-Journey to the end of the earth question answers divided into
+Here in this article, you will get Journey to the end of the earth question answers of RBSE class 12.
+The chapter journey to the end of the earth is written by Tishani Doshi

 Journey to the end of the earth question answers (short)

 Q. 1.
 What is phytoplankton?

 Ans – Microscopic grasses of the sea that nourish and sustain the entire southern ocean food chain is called phytoplankton.

 Q. 2.
 How were the Himalayas formed according to the author?

 Ans –Himalaya were formed by a break in the Gondwana supercontinent.